ajsmit/Basic_stats/_out/03-discriptive.md

 ```

 ```
-## # A tibble: 1 x 1
+R> # A tibble: 1 x 1
-##   med_wt
+R>   med_wt
-##    <dbl>
+R>    <dbl>
-## 1    103
+R> 1   103.
 ```

-The median is therefore the value that separates the lower half of the sample data from the higher half.
+The median is therefore the value that separates the lower half of the sample data from the upper half.
 In normally distributed continuous data the median is equal to the mean.
 Comparable concepts to the median are the *1st and 3rd quartiles*, which, respectively, separate the first quarter of the data from the last quarter --- see later.
 The advantage of the median over the mean is that it is unaffected (i.e. not skewed) by extreme values or outliers, and it gives an idea of the typical value of the sample.
-The median is also used to provide a robust description of non-parametric data (see Chapter X for a discussion on normal data and other data distributions).
+The median is also used to provide a robust description of non-parametric data (see Chapter 4 for a discussion on normal data and other data distributions).

 ## Measures of variation and spread